fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ### Head Trainer

 <img class="right" src="/images/jane.jpg" alt="" />
 Jane Wolff has been working with dogs professionally since 2014 and is certified through the Certification Council for Professional Dog Trainers as a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA).
-She’s further advancing her skills and knowledge as a student of the Academy for Dog Trainers — regarded by many as the Harvard of dog training programs.
-Jane loves working with dogs and their people and loves teaching, especially puppy classes!
+She recently graduated with honors from The Academy for Dog Trainers (CTC) — regarded by many as the Harvard of dog training programs.
+Jane loves working with dogs and their people and loves teaching, especially puppy and leash reactive dog classes!
 Jane also works at Cascades Humane Society in Jackson and is an ardent supporter of the adoption of shelter dogs.
-She lives in Ann Arbor with a goofy, constantly happy deaf cattle dog named Indy, a sweet and sensitive pit bull mix named Nina and a short, elderly, blonde mix-breed girl named Cdog.
+She lives in Ann Arbor with a goofy, deaf cattle dog named Indy, a sweet and sensitive pit bull mix named Nina, a short, elderly, blonde mix-breed girl named Cdog.

 </section>